 Electric heating is the next popular home heating option in Canada.
 Despite its popularity, only a few homes utilize this because of the high electricity bills that it brings about.

 - The convection process eliminates the inefficiencies of combustion, which makes the unit 100% efficient

 - Low initial cost

 - This system consumes a lot of power or electricity

 - It can be a fire hazard if not properly used

-Hydronic heating systems make use of water heated in a boiler that is run by gas, electricity, oil, or fuel.
-When the water mixed with glycol is heated, it goes through infinite laps through the coils of plastic piping that are installed beneath the floor.
-The most popular version of this hydronic heating system is found in in-floor radiant heating that takes advantage of the same effect when you feel the warm heat of the sun.
+Hydronic heating systems use water heated in a boiler.
+Fuel options for boilers include gas, electricity, oil, or fuel.
+When the water mixed with glycol is heated, it goes through endless laps through the coils of plastic piping installed beneath the floor.
+The most popular hydronic heating system is in-floor radiant heating that takes advantage of the same effect when you feel the warm heat of the sun.

 - Heat radiates from the floor and creates a consistent warm effect throughout the home